Anolis gundlachi: Home range

-A. gundlachi have been observed to return to relatively the same location to sleep on a nightly basis.
+Individuals of A. gundlachi have been observed to return to relatively the same location to sleep on a nightly basis.
 This suggests that A. gundlachi reserves a specific area in its territory as its designated sleep-site.
-15 minutes before sunset, the individual approaches its sleep site, where it then lays horizontally on the leaf with its snout pointed toward the stem and remains there until dawn.
-Being immobile on the leaf is helpful for avoiding predation since A. gundlachi that were displaced from their sleeping site are preyed upon by nocturnal predators.
+15 minutes before sunset, the individual approaches its sleep site, where it then lies horizontally on the leaf with its snout pointed toward the stem and remains there until dawn.
+Being immobile on the leaf is helpful for avoiding predation since A. gundlachi that are displaced from their sleeping sites are preyed upon by nocturnal predators.